Updated on March 18, 2020

 All of these issues can lead back to another round of negotiations over the final purchasing price.
 Major issues uncovered during inspections may lead a buyer to counter with a lower price based on the cost of necessary repairs.

-Virginia is a “buyer beware” state, which means that state law doesn’t require much as far as inspections and disclosures.
-Sellers are required to answer buyer’s questions about the property honestly, but are not required to perform inspections or know anything beyond what they already know.
+Virginia is a “buyer beware” state, which means that state law doesn’t require the seller to actively look for new issues and tell the buyer.
+Sellers are required to answer buyer’s questions about the property honestly, however, so if you do know about certain problems, there are several forms you'll need to prepare.

 Closing costs typically total 2-3% of the purchase price and include taxes, realtor fees, and any final negotiations and credits can be discussed.
 The seller’s agent usually disburses realtor fees, and the buyer pays the majority of recording or transfer taxes.
 However, these can all be negotiated and likely have been in advance.